pledgedavis/sinatra-project/README.md

 # Welcome to the Animal Online Shelter!

 ## Installation
+After you are finished cloning this project
+### Install dependencies
+Run 'bundle install' and or 'bundle update' to update dependencies
+### Run the app
-After you are finished cloning this project you can run bundle install to make gems available To run my app you have to run, bin ruby/run file
+To run my app you have to run, bin ruby/run file
 Then you enter everything as it is displayed